markuman/go-redis/README.md

     Elapsed time is 10.5486 seconds.
     octave:231> %% THIS WERE 1000000 values! (small AMD E450 CPU)

-## redisSet and redisGet in redis-octave
+## redisSet and redisGet in go-redis

-redisSet can save single values (1x1 Matrix), a string or a nxn Matrix.
-But take care, reading a string (redisGet) is not implemented yet!
+redisSet can save single values (num or str) or Numeric n-dimension Matrix.
-Furthermore, it is important to know, how redis-octave is saving a nxn Matrix in redis.
+Furthermore, it is important to know, how go-redis is saving n-dimension Matrix.
 It use RPUSH (a list of values) in redis and reshape in octave.
 But the first(!) value in the RPUSH list is reservated for the dimension of your Matrix.
 This is important, if you want to use the values with other applications or programming languages too!
 E.g. for 4x7 Matrix, the first Value is "4 7 ".